Nazia Hassan: Death

 Nazia Hassan died of lung cancer in London on 13 August 2000 at the age of 35.
 She had been admitted to the North London Hospice three days earlier when her condition deteriorated.
 She showed signs of mild recovery the day before she died and it was thought that the doctors would allow her to go home.

 The next day, her mother Muniza was called to the hospital where her daughter had started coughing heavily at around 9:15 am.
 She died within minutes of having a pulmonary embolism.
 Following a funeral prayer at Hendon Mosque, Nazia was buried in the Muslim section of Hendon Cemetery, London on 5 September 2000 as per Islamic rites.
 In an interview with The Express Tribune newspaper, her brother Zoheb revealed "She died an unhappy person, she died in pain".

 Zoheb Hassan said later that she kept the family in the dark about her marriage problems until she was finally divorced days before her death.
-How the family watched her wilt away due to lung cancer, knowing that she wanted to live on for her young son.